daidai21/wipe/README.md

 # wipe for go

-using reflect make alll field and sub struct value to default.
+using reflect make all field and sub struct value to default.

 ## get start: